timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 intentions.
 If the outage persists for an extended period, then RPKI Manifests, Certificate Revocation Lists (CRLs), and Signed Objects cached by RPs will became stale, in turn hampering, for example, BGP Origin Validation [@?RFC6811].
-For the aforementioned reasons, the publication engine MUST be highly-available.
+For the aforementioned reasons, the Publication Engine MUST be highly-available.

 Research on RPKI material propagation time (e.g., [@rpki-time-in-flight]), specifically the delay period between issuance of ROAs and the eventual application of the